alephium/docs/docs/FAQ.md

 ## dApps

-### Is anyone already building a DEX on ALPH?
+### Is there a DEX on Alephium?

-We have a simple [Uniswap-like DEX in the test](https://github.com/alephium/alephium/blob/master/app/src/it/scala/org/alephium/app/SmartContractTest.scala#L142-L170)
-We could also support order-book style DEX, which would avoid the well-known impermanent loss problem thanks to the UTXO model.
+We have a simple  [Uniswap-like DEX in the test](https://github.com/alephium/alephium/blob/master/app/src/it/scala/org/alephium/app/SmartContractTest.scala#L142-L170) We could also support order-book style DEX, which would avoid the well-known impermanent loss problem thanks to the UTXO model.

 We identified DeFi and dApps to be the next critical focus for Alephium.
 To kickstart the development we will build clean Proof-of-concept dApps, to serve as examples.
 This will help us find bottlenecks or edge cases we haven’t been able to identify before.
 It will also serve as a basis to compile the necessary documentation to help community developers to build and deploy their applications.

 Our VM and language are really dev-friendly and if you're familiar with Solidity, you can easily build similar applications on Alephium.

-### Any dApps?
+### Is there any dApps on Alephium?

 Most of what has been built on Alephium so far can be found here: https://github.com/alephium/awesome-alephium